Shopcade: Community Feed

 Users can organize their products into different categories with the “lists” feature and create as many lists as they wish: from bags to lipsticks or home inspiration and books, there is no limit to one's imagination and own universe!
 They may follow other users or certain lists to that particularly inspire them.
 A list can be modified or deleted at any time.

 As for any social media, users can also share their favorite looks (from their phone library/camera or Instagram) and like & comment on other users’ content.
 The feed shows in real-time the activity of the Shopcade community.

 Content published by the Shopcade editors features instantly shoppable products displayed right after each article.
 Users also receive real-time notifications when there is a new deal on a product they wish-listed.

 More

 Other rubrics like “Top Brands”, “Top Deals”, “Top Interests”, etc. feature the most trending topics and influencers.
-Bloggers and publishers have access to a Shopcade widget to display their selections of products on their own websites.
+Bloggers and publishers have access to a Shopcade widget to display their product selections on their own websites.